ksu-hmi/smaRt_Nurse/ProjectRoadMap.md

       - Fill in the Blank: https://github.com/amarch07/fill-in-blanks
       - GradeTracker.py:http://localhost:8888/edit/Documents/GitHub/pythonteachingcode/1%20gradetracker/GradeTracker.py
       -
-  - [ ] Attempt any codes
+  - [x ] Attempt any codes

 ## Sprint #2: Checkmark when completed
-- [ ] Each person must make updates in the repository
+- [x ] Each person must make updates in the repository
-- [ ] Add commit messages
+- [x ] Add commit messages
       - Each commit should include a comment that explains what you did (what your update was and what you did)
 - [ ] Each person must make at least 6 code changes of significant size
 - [ ] Paste URLs to 2 code commits